brianhuffman/game-notes/baba-is-you.md

 * Level 07 is baba.
 * Push rock into water to get to "Depths" area.
 * Make rock-is-level to get to Secret level "Huh?"
+* Make water-is-sink-and-level to get to Secret level "Getting Together".

 ### Depths